 This delicious Instant Pot beet risotto is bursting with flavours and has the most beautiful colour that will impress your family or dinner guests.
 It’s quick and easy to make, too!
+This recipe is vegetarian and gluten-free.

 Another reason to try this particular risotto is its unique and beautiful flavours and colour.
-Beets, thyme and garlic infuse the rice with the most gorgeous sweetness and earthiness, while the lemon and goat’s cheese add just the right amount of saltiness and acidity to lift the whole dish up.
+Beets, thyme and garlic infuse the rice with the most gorgeous sweetness and earthiness, while the lemon and goat’s cheese adds just the right amount of saltiness and acidity to lift the whole dish up.
 Plus, it’s a clever dish (because it’s quite affordable) to serve for a dinner party; your guests will be impressed, and you’ll have little washing up to do at the end.

 This Instant Pot risotto is vegetarian and gluten-free friendly, making it a great all-rounder.
 Give it a go and let us know what you think!